yeghishe/yeghishe.github.io/_drafts/scalaz-semigroup-monoid-equal-order-enum-show-and-standard-scala-classes.markdown

 ---
-categories: scala scalaz
+tags: scala scalaz
-title: Semigroup, Monoid, Equal, Order, Enum, Show and Standard Scala Classes
+title: Scalaz Semigroup, Monoid, Equal, Order, Enum, Show and Standard Scala Classes
 ---

 Scalaz has so many abstractions and higher kinds that model lot of